rgdonohue/web-mapping-short-course/module-01/lesson-01.md

-## Introducing the building blocks of a "hello world" web map (15 min)
+## Introducing the building blocks of a "hello world" web map

 Let's begin with a simple working template for making a web map.